 Pain from tennis elbow is felt on or near the bump that forms the outer portion of the elbow.
 Symptoms are usually mild, but can be so excruciating the daily activities become impossible.
 They usually occur one to three days after the causal activity and typically get worse with activity and better with rest.
 Performing a backhand in tennis, use of a screwdriver, shaking a hand, wrist extension, lifting an object with the arm extended in front, or unscrewing a lid are all motions that will recreate the pain of tennis elbow.
 Pain is generally specific to the lateral elbow, but can radiate down the forearm into the wrist and hand.
 Rarely does swelling or bruising occur, and these symptoms may indicate a more serious condition.

-KT Tape helps to treat tennis elbow by increasing circulation to a relatively nonvascular area.
-KT Tape also decreases pressure and creates fascial manipulations to immediately reduce pain.
+KT Tape can aid tennis elbow by providing support, reducing pain, and reducing swelling *.
 To minimize healing time, one should also perform light progressive stretching of the forearm muscles, ice after activity, implement massage, and focus on core movements rather than overuse of the extremities.
 NSAIDs may also be taken to reduce pain and any inflammation that may be present.
 Once symptoms have subsided, implementation of a strength training program targeted at the shoulders, back, and core will help to reduce strain on the forearm.
 Technique improvement during sport or occupation will also greatly reduce the occurrence of tennis elbow.

 For additional resources, please visit the KT Tape Forum.